numero69/sapphire-csgo-linux/README.md

 #

-Ruvi is a **GNU/Linux** only CS:GO cheat that aims to be as simple as possible,
+sapphire is a **GNU/Linux** only CS:GO cheat that aims to be as simple as possible,
 while keeping the amount of features available at the highest possible level.

 #